 The National Insurance Crime Bureau in the U.S. advocates a layered approach to auto theft prevention:

-- Layer 2: Warning Devices.
+- Layer 2: Warning devices.
 These are aimed at warning thieves, not you, telling them your car is protected.
 For example, steering wheel locking devices are consistently lauded as one of the best theft prevention devices.
 Wheel locks also show would-be thieves that you mean business.

 Sometimes, thieves don’t really want your wheels.
 They just want that juicy stuff you left on the front seat.
-This doesn’t require sophistication; if a slim jim won’t work, a rock through the side window will.
+This doesn’t require sophistication; if a slim jim doesn’t work, a rock through the side window will.
 Items stolen most often from parked cars include:

 - Personal electronics (laptops, tablets, etc.)